Ask a question Recent questions Subjects Archives Factsheets About

 I’m sorry to hear about your diagnosis, but I hope you are getting the information and support to make this easier.

-Sometimes the severity of seroconversion symptoms is an indication of how fast HIV might progress.
+The severity of seroconversion symptoms is an indication of how quickly HIV progresses after serconversion.
 People who have the worst symptoms often start HIV treatment earlier.
+Also, if symptoms are severe enough to be hospitalised, BHIVA guidelines include this as a reason to start HIV treatment.